commaai/opendbc/README.md

 * `carstate.py`: parses out the relevant information from the CAN stream using the car's DBC file
 * `carcontroller.py`: outputs CAN messages to control the car
 * `<brand>can.py`: thin Python helpers around the DBC file to build CAN messages
-* `fingerprints.py`: database of ECU firwmare versions for identifying car models
+* `fingerprints.py`: database of ECU firmware versions for identifying car models
 * `interface.py`: high level class for interfacing with the car
 * `radar_interface.py`: parses out the radar
 * `values.py`: enumerates the brand's supported cars